chrismaltby/gbspack/README.md

 - `--mbc1` Use MBC1 hardware (skip banks 0x20, 0x40 and 0x60)

+- `--filter` Only repack files from specified bank (default repack all banks)

 ## Input files

 Input object files must be in the following format